geoschem/HEMCO/docs/source/hco-ref-guide/diagnostics.rst

 HEMCO diagnostics are organized in **collections**, with each collection consisting of a dynamic number of diagnostic fields (aka **diagnostic containers**).
-Each collection has a fixed output frequency (:option:`DiagnFreq`) assigned to it.
-All fields within a collection are written out at the same interval: :option:`Hourly`, :option:`Daily`, etc.
+Each collection has a fixed output frequency (:ref:`hco-cfg-set-diagnfreq`) assigned to it.
+All fields within a collection are written out at the same interval:
+:literal:`Hourly`, :literal:`Daily`, etc.

 The contents of a collection (i.e. the diagnostics containers) are defined at the beginning of a simulation and become continuously updated